StivenUrresti/git-ninja/README.md

 Got ideas to improve Git Ninja?
 We welcome your contributions!
 Open an issue or submit a pull request on the [official repository](https://github.com/StivenUrresti/git-ninja).

-## License 📜

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ---

-This version uses a ninja theme with playful emojis, a more engaging tone, and a slightly more polished structure.
-It should make it more exciting for developers to use and contribute to!